 THE PROVOST’S AWARD for INNOVATIVE TEACHING in GENERAL EDUCATION

 The Provost’s Award for Innovative Teaching in General Education (GenEd)recognizes excellence in GenEd course development and teaching.
-There are two awards available each year.
-Each winner receives a certificate and a monetary award of $5,000.
+There is one award available each year.
+The winner receives a certificate and a monetary award of $5,000.

 The Provost’s Award for Innovative Teaching in GenEd is open to all full‐time university faculty who meet the criteria stated below.
 No faculty member may receive this award more than once every seven years.